znck/znck.dev/src/blog/articles/2019-finally-some-colors/readme.md

 - We don't want any color, so we set it to 0%
 - The correct lightness value would be around 50%, in between black and white.

-Hence, the grey color in HSL would be `hsl(0deg, 0%, 50.25%)` which is equivalint to `#808080`.
+Hence, the grey color in HSL would be `hsl(0deg, 0%, 50.25%)` which is equivalent to `#808080`.
 Now I know how to make colors.
 I am adding colors to my blog.

 ## The dark theme